 Demand for UK goods in Cyprus

-Cyprus has particularly strong demand for UK food products — British food brands, including specific biscuits, cereals, condiments, and tinned goods — are sought after by both the expatriate community and Cypriot nationals with UK connections.
+Cyprus has particularly strong demand for UK food products — biscuits, cereals, condiments and tinned goods are sought after by both the expatriate community and Cypriot nationals with UK connections.
 UK clothing brands and homeware also perform well.
-The combination of English-language literacy, cultural familiarity with British products, and significant discretionary spending power makes Cyprus a disproportionately valuable export destination relative to its population of around 1.2 million.
+The combination of English-language literacy, cultural familiarity with British products, and significant discretionary spending power makes Cyprus a disproportionately valuable export destination relative to its size — the Republic has a population of around one million, out of roughly 1.2 million across the whole island.

-The hidden costs of UK-EU shipping apply to Cyprus as to all EU markets, but the island shipping premium is specific to Cyprus (and Malta) and should be factored into any landed cost model specifically for these destinations.
+The hidden costs of UK-EU shipping apply to Cyprus as to all EU markets, but the island shipping premium is particular to Cyprus and Malta, and belongs in any landed cost model for these destinations.